prathamc9221/Monster-Game/README.md

-# Monster-Game - Built in Android Studio
+# Monster-Game - Built in Android Studio (In integration phase)
 In the monsters game, catch boulders to increase score.
 Colliding with a boulder destroys it, boosting score.
 Boulders spawn periodically.
 Game ends if 6 active boulders exist simultaneously.
 Building some extra features...